IntelLabs/nlp-architect/README.md

 NLP Architect is an open-source Python library for exploring the state-of-the-art deep learning topologies and techniques for natural language processing and natural language understanding.
-It is intended to be a space to promote research and collaboration.
+It is intended to be a platform for future research and collaboration.

 The library consists of core modules (topologies), data pipelines, utilities and end-to-end model examples with training and inference scripts.
 Each of the models includes algorithm descriptions and results in the [documentation](http://www.nlp_architect.nervanasys.com/).